dimitri-xyz/frtrader/doc/market-interface-model.md

 All Events and Actions that require or return an identifier for orders placed use a ClientOID rather than an exchange specific OrderID.
 The ClientOID is an opaque identifier outside the strategy (except for being `Hashable`, `Show` and `Eq`).

+In fact, the mapping the framework keeps is from `Maybe (ClientOID)` to `OrderID` so that `Nothing` is a valid identifier.
+The `Nothing` identifier represents any number of orders that have been placed and for which events will be tracked, but for which we do not care about the `ClientOID`.

 ### Market Event Description

 1. **EvPlace** - Notifies the strategy that an order has been placed in the market.
-At a minimum, specifies the ClientOID of the Action that succeeded.
+At a minimum, specifies the `Maybe ClientOID` of the Action that succeeded.

 2. **EvCancel** - Notifies the strategy that an order has been cancelled.
-At a minimum, specifies the ClientOID of the cancelled order.
+At a minimum, specifies the `Maybe ClientOID` of the cancelled order.
 No more events for this order will occur.

 3. **EvFills** - Notifies the strategy that an order has been filled by one of more fills.
-Each fill provides at least: the volume executed, the price, the ClientOID of the order.
+Each fill provides at least: the volume executed, the price, the `Maybe ClientOID` of the order.
 Each event provides a (possibly empty) list of fills.

 4. **EvBook** - Notifies the strategy that the market's orderboook has been updated.
 Although the updates may be incremental, the event returns the whole QuoteBook each time.